ubc-tea/Backdoor_Multimodal_Foundation_Model/README.md

 [MedCLIP](https://github.com/RyanWangZf/MedCLIP)

 ## Contact
-If you have any question, feel free to [email](ruinanjin@alumni.ubc.ca).
+If you have any question, feel free to [email](mailto:ruinanjin@alumni.ubc.ca) us.
 We are happy to help you.